 - The veteran (or the spouse) does not need to have been in combat to qualify.

 Before you discount yourself from benefits earned by service to your country, give us a call at 217-726-9200 to find out if the specifics of your situation can qualify you for this little known benefit.
 We are one of the only law firms in Central Illinois to be accredited to help with Veterans Benefits.
-To read a case study about how we helped a Veteran qualify for benefits, click here.
+Helping veterans and their families is our great privilege.